taanguyen/blog/content/about.md

 ---
 # About

-I am a person that writes stuff.
-I am a person.
+I am an introverted person.